MrZender/local_manifests/README.md

 local_manifests
 ===============

-Just my local manifests for CM building incase someone wants to build just like I do.
+Just my local manifests for PA building (Sony) incase someone wants to build just like I do.